rajathpatel23/learn_gpt_oss/src/tokenization.md

 ### Tokenization: From Text to Integers

 Language models are mathematical functions; they operate on numbers, not raw text.
 Tokenization is the crucial first step in converting human-readable text into a sequence of integers (tokens) that a model can process.
-These tokens are then mapped to embedding vectors, as described in `gpt_oss_architecture.md`.
+These tokens are then mapped to embedding vectors.

 ---